plotly/graphing-library-docs/README.md

 nothing to commit, working tree clean
 ```

 2. Install Ruby 2.7.4.
 Check your version with `ruby --version`.
-[RVM](https://rvm.io/rvm/install) is helpful for installing and managing Ruby versions.
+[RVM](https://rvm.io/rvm/install) is helpful for installing and managing Ruby versions; alternatively, if there are issues installing RVM, [rbenv](https://rbenv.org/) also works fine.

 3. Install all remaining dependencies (Ruby gems, Python packages, Node packages, and upstream tutorial content) in one step: